Table of Contents What Our Customers Have to SayWhat Does Being...

 - How much ownership over managing the SaaS applications do teams or employees currently have?

 Step 3: Identify KPIs that will make data actionable.

 - What data will SaaS inventory decisions be based on?

 - Do different teams or cost centers need different evaluation data?

 - What data is critical to be updated on a regular basis?

 - How frequently should data be refreshed?

-Take the first step toward continual discovery and real-time decision-making for SaaS management: Create a centralized, collaborative SaaS system of record.
+Take the first step toward continual shadow IT discovery and real-time decision-making for SaaS Management: Create a centralized, collaborative SaaS system of record.
 Request a demo to understand how Zylo delivers continual discovery and data updates for improved SaaS management decision-making.